Shehab-Ayman-1/Info-Manage/README.md

     - Create The Manage Organization Widget Again To Add Delete Member From The Org Members

+    - Add List Of The Result To The Table Filter

 ```ts
     const { user, setActive, openUserProfile, organization, getOrganization, createOrganization, client, frontendApi, ...rest } = useClerk();